Apostille USA

 5. Create a cover letter explaining the purpose of the documents and including your contact information.

-6. Package the documents securely and include any necessary fees or payment information.
+6. Package the documents securely, including any necessary fees or payment information.

 7. Send the package to the designated address using a reliable and trackable shipping method.